AllskyTeam/allsky/README.md

 You can display your files on a website, either on the Pi itself or on another machine.

 ### On the Pi
-If you want to host the website on your Raspberry Pi, run the following command.
-Note that this requires first installing the WebUI.
+If you want to host the website on your Raspberry Pi, run the following command:

 ```shell
 cd ~/allsky